tbidne/shrun/documentation/configuration.md

 **Arg:** `--file-log-multi (on | off)`

 **Description:** Logs each command to its own file, rather than all logs being sent to the same file.
 This allows usage with `--command-log-read-strategy block-line-buffer`.
 The filename is based on `--file-log`.
-Note that `--file-log-mode` does not apply i.e. we always come up with fresh filenames.
+Note that `--file-log-mode` applies to the generated file.

 **Example:**